kamster94/FallenEmpiresFrontend/README.md

 <hr />

+## Deployment

+- This app is automatically deployed to [Vercel](https://vercel.com) and [Heroku](https://heroku.com) (for json-server).
+- You can check deployment status in box to the right.
+It should show 2 or 3 environments:
+  - Production - this is latest deployment from `main`.
+  - fallen-empires-frontend-api - this is json-server deployment.
+  - Preview - this is latest deployment from branch (not yet merged to main).

 ## Running app locally

 - To run the app you need to connect to Web API for data.